Textualize/rich/docs/source/console.rst

 .. image:: ../images/svg_export.svg

-You can customise the theme used during SVG export by importing the desired theme from the :mod:`rich.terminal_themes` module and passing it to
+You can customise the theme used during SVG export by importing the desired theme from the :mod:`rich.terminal_theme` module and passing it to
 :meth:`~rich.console.Console.export_svg` or :meth:`~rich.console.Console.save_svg` via the ``theme`` parameter::

     from rich.console import Console
-    from rich.terminal_themes import MONOKAI
+    from rich.terminal_theme import MONOKAI

     console = Console(record=True)
     console.save_svg("example.svg", theme=MONOKAI)

+Alternatively, you can create your own themes by constructing a :class:`~rich.terminal_theme.TerminalTheme` instance yourself and passing that in.

 Error console
 -------------